Bit-Apps-Pro/wp-telemetry/readme.md

 ### 2. Create a Telemetry Client

-Initialize the telemetry client in your plugin.
+Initialize the telemetry client in your plugin's bootstrap file.

 ```php
 function initialize_telemetry_client() {